0xchat-app/xchat-app-main/README.md

-# XChat - Secure messaging with end-to-end encryption.
+# XChat - for Nostr

+Secure messaging with end-to-end encryption.
 Connect with friends and family through private, encrypted chats.
 No ads, no tracking, just pure communication.

 ## Quick Start